Top Croatia Sailing Destinations

 Zadar-Sibenik archipelago with Kornati is densest group of islands in the Med. which makes this region among safest island hoping areas in the word.
 For a day sailor it might be challeging to navigate between near 500 tiny islands and reefs, that is why a skippered Zadar yacht charter will provide the best of a sailing experience in centrak Adriatic.
 Kornati islands are also something of a gourmet's paradise and hiring a Croatian skipper is your best opportunity to receive some first-hand tips on where to eat fresh, local and tasty.

 Stone-walled medieval city of Dubrovnik is the capital of southern Dalmatia and so much more then just a "Game of Thrones" setting.
 It is a great location from where you can set sail and discover south Adriatic islands.
 This remote archipelago is full of culture, history, unspoiled natural beauties and a unique landscape diversity.
-Dubrovnik airport is just a half an hour drive from modern marinas downtown which are great spots to start your yacht holidays in Croatia and navigate the routes of ancient mariners.
+The airport is just a half an hour drive from marina ACI Dubrovnik where your yachting adventure starts.

 WHEN TO GO SAILING?

-Sailing season in Croatia stretches from early May until late October, but July and August are definitively Best months to sail Croatia for first-time visitors and beginners.
-High summer in Croatia is great family sailing trip a honeymoon cruise or a fun-loving journey with a group of frinds.
+Sailing season in Croatia stretches from early May until late October, but July and August are definitively Best months to sail Croatia for a beginner.
+High summer in Croatia is ideal period for a family sailing trip a honeymoon cruise while experienced crews search more adrenaline in off season.

-Although yacht rental prices in Croatia during the peak season are highest, this sailing period is reserved for an indulging yachting adventure filled with unforgettable holiday pleasures.
+Although yacht rental prices in Croatia during the summer season are highest, you can expect a indulging yachting adventure with unforgettable holiday momnents.
 Summertime at the Adriatic coast is simply glorious.
-Croatian islands are literally soaking in the sun.
-With warm and dry climate, light winds cooling the daily heat, sea temperatures are perfect for various water activities and the coastal promenades are in full swing.
+Croatian islands are literally soaking in sun.
+With dry climate, light winds cooling daily heat, warm sea temperatures perfect for various water activities and the coastal promenades are in full swing.
 Crowds are almost impossible to avoid in these months especially in August when Italians are crossing Adriatic sea with motor boats and you can hardly find a free place to moor in more popular island ports.
-So get to your location earlier or reserve your berth beforehand.
+So get to your location earlier or reserve your mooring beforehand.

 In southern Dalmatia expect less marine traffic during August.
 So sailing trip in Dubrovnik in late July and August could be a good choice.
 While in June and July Zadar region and northern Croatia is where you should start your trip.
 Experienced skipper will know how to avoid crowded areas and recommend best places to visit during your charter week in Croatia.

 Sailing in Croatia in June or even late May is the time for more sailing inclined groups searching for more adventurous Croatia yacht vacation experience.
 This is the period with longest days, dry and not too hot weather and you can always find a free berth or place in a restaurant.
 Also ideal months for flotilla yacht holiday events.
-Get inspired into taking Croatia sailing holidays in shoulder season, catch the autumn sunbeams and experience last minute sailing in Croatia.
+Or book a last minute yacht charter in Croatia and begin your sailing odyssey in September when you can still catch lots of summer vibe down the Dalmatian cost.

 If you wish to take the advantage on affordable yacht charter prices then book your sailing vacations in May, September or even October.
 The water is still warm enough for a quick swim and moderate winds provide pleasurable sailing conditions.

-Sea temperature in October is still suitable for a quick dip.
-Less marine traffic in off season provides an excellent opportunity to discover all the popular sailing destinations in a relaxing laid back Mediterranean fashion.
-Serious sailors who prefer more challenging sailing conditions will find extra sailing pleasures in a November winter sailing regatta or book one of Croatia flotillas that start around Easter in April.
+Less marine traffic in off season is an excellent opportunity to discover all the popular sailing destinations at a relaxing Mediterranean pace.
+Serious sailors who prefer more challenging conditions will find extra sailing pleasures Easter time and all through October when Adriatic regattas begin.

 HARBOURS & MARINAS